Chasing shadows with Gottesman-Kitaev-Preskill codes: Twirling theory

 A channel twirl over the Clifford group $\Pi_{\Cl\lr{2}}$ that produces an output of such a form -- i.e., it is in vectorized notation a linear combination of the trivial channel $I\otimes I^*$ and the fully depolarizing channel $\sketbra{I}$ -- is also called a Clifford $2$-design \cite{Gross_2007}.
 There are several ways to implement a twirl over either the full or non-trivial Clifford group.
 One straightforward way to define a non-trivial Clifford twirl is to pick one of the $6$ elements in $\Sp_2\lr{2}$ at random (corresponding to the matrices with $1$ entries on the diagonal and anti-diagonal and one of the four choices of $\Z_2^{2\times 2}$ matrices with one $0$ entry).
 While this strategy is the simplest, it requires to exhaustively enumerate all elements of the non-trivial Clifford group does not generalize easily to a multi-qubit setting where it becomes desirable to approximate such twirl via a random walk over $\Sp_{2n}\lr{\Z}$ or, more commonly, to directly sample random Clifford circuits (involving Pauli gates) gate-by-gate to set up a good approximation to a (Haar-)random Clifford circuit.
 On a single qubit, the first strategy effectively samples from one of the $24$ elements in the set

 which, in fact, turns out to be larger than necessary.
 From the discussion above we have learned that the main function of the non-trivial Pauli twirl is to set up a random permutation of the Pauli operators.
 This function is already fulfilled by the $3$ element cyclic subgroup $\langle \hat{H}\hat{S}^{\dagger}\rangle$, so that only a total of $12$ elements are necessary to consider to build a single qubit Clifford twirl.
+In fact, it is easy to verify that the set